kateolmstead/javascript-sdk/README.md

 ```

 ### Using Rich Data Callbacks
 Rich Data is a JSON message that you associate with your message creative.
-When the player presses the message, the PlayRM SDK bubbles-up the associated JSON object to a function that you assign to your frame.
+When the user presses the message, the PlayRM SDK bubbles-up the associated JSON object to a function that you assign to your frame.

 You attach a function to the placement to process JSON data related to a placement.